 How do I export a DNA or protein map as an image?

 SnapGene can export maps in bitmap formats (BMP, JPEG, PNG and TIFF) or resolution-independent vector-based formats (PDF, SVG and EMF).
-See Export a Vector Image for more information about exporting and working with images exported in PDF or SVG formats.
+See Can I export my Map, History, Sequence, Alignment or AB1 File as a vector-based graphic? for more information about exporting and working with images exported in PDF or SVG formats.

 Create or Open a Sequence File